CFlondono/Slot-Machine-Game/README.md

 * Create a point system in which the player can earn points depending on what pictures the reels show on the squares.
 * Allow the player acumulate points for each time he/she plays
-* Create a start button and an stop butta
+* Create a start button and an stop button